cvxgrp/ls-spa-benchmark/README.md

 Benchmark code for the paper [Efficient Shapley Performance Attribution for Least-Squares Regression](https://web.stanford.edu/~boyd/papers/ls_shapley.html) by Logan Bell, Nikhil Devanathan, and Stephen Boyd.
-This code was written with purely performance in mind.
+This code was written with primarily performance in mind.
 A more elegant, easy-to-use (but slightly less performant) library implementation of the reference paper can be found at [cvxgrp/ls-spa](https://github.com/cvxgrp/ls-spa).
 We recommend using the library implementaton.